grafana/grafana-community-support-squad/Agendas/2022Agenda.md

 What Backend Team like to learn, see, feeback in the community from us?

+Docker vulnerabilities and image updates - how do you decide when to update the image?

+Upcoming changes in Grafana 10 we should know about?

 Share some ideas (Brainstroming)

 TBD during session